-For any public relations and communications professional, they will have heard this saying a million times.
+Any public relations and communications professional will have heard this saying a million times.
 It is important to consider whether the story you’re pitching is best suited to print, television, or radio.
 The channel you chose for your story to be publicized on can be just as important as the message itself.

 When pitching a feature story, it is important to consider where you want it to appear.
-For example, different platforms will have a varied readership, so there is no point wasting your time and resources by pitching a feature story to a platform in which your audiences may not see the relevance in it.
+For example, different platforms will have varied readerships, so there is no point in wasting your time and resources by pitching a feature story to a platform in which your audiences may not see the relevance in it.

 Be critical when it comes to choosing a medium.
 Consider the users of any given platform and whether or not they are the anticipated target audience for your story.
 Otherwise, your story might get lost in translation if it is pitched to the wrong platform.